jayvynl/django-clickhouse-backend/README.md

 - `"migration_cluster": "cluster"`
   Migration table will be created on this cluster if this setting is specified, otherwise only local migration table is created.
-- `"mutations_sync": 1`
+- `"mutations_sync": 2`
-  This is suggested if you want to test [data mutations](https://clickhouse.com/docs/en/guides/developer/mutations).
+  This is suggested if you want to test [data mutations](https://clickhouse.com/docs/en/guides/developer/mutations) on replicated table.
   *Don't* set this in production environment.
 - `"insert_distributed_sync": 1`
   This is suggested if you want to test inserting data into distributed table.